Errata for Yale-G First Aid 6th Edition Paperback

 monotherapy or AC plus a single antiplatelet agent.

-VTE: LMW heparin or oral anticoagulant edoxaban is the first-line anticoagulants in patients with cancer-associated VTE (venous thromboembolism).
+VTE (venous thromboembolism): LMW heparin or oral anticoagulant edoxaban is the first-line anticoagulants in patients with cancer-associated VTE (venous thromboembolism).

 Dosing of warfarin for VTE prophylaxis in patients undergoing total hip or total knee arthroplasty should continue to target an INR of 2.5.